 Although white chocolate has far less theobromine, it can still be harmful for our dogs to eat.
 White chocolate, on the other hand, only has 0.25 mg of theobromine per ounce...
 White chocolate is usually the safest bet for dogs when compared to milk or dark chocolate.

 However, just because your dog snatches some white chocolate doesn't mean they're safe—toxic quantities of theobromine have been documented as low as 20 mg/kg, so if your dog sneaks into the cabinet and devours a hoard of white chocolate candy, he or she might be poisoned.

 If your dog takes more than 40 mg of theobromine, they may develop cardiac problems such as racing heart, heart arrhythmias, or elevated blood pressure, while dosages of more than 60 mg may cause neurologic symptoms such as tremors, twitching, and even seizures.
 Though fatal poisonings (which can result in severe circumstances such as cardiac arrest) are more common in dogs that take more than 200 mg, any of these diseases can result in fatal consequences.
 As a result, chocolate consumption is especially dangerous for elderly canines or those with pre-existing problems.
 However, even the lower quantity of theobromine in white chocolate can cause cardiac problems in dogs of any size, age, or breed.

 Other elements in white chocolate, such as its high sugar level, might cause major problems for your four-legged family members.
 Indeed, many doctors believe that the fat and sugar in white chocolate are the most dangerous to our dogs.
-As a result, white chocolate consumption in dogs can produce symptoms such as vomiting and diarrhea, as well as more serious illnesses such as pancreatitis, a potentially deadly inflammation of the pancreas.
+As a result, white chocolate consumption in dogs can produce symptoms such as and diarrhea, as well as more serious illnesses such as pancreatitis, a potentially deadly inflammation of the pancreas.